geelstation/nobrooota/README.md

-# Nobrota
+# nobrooota

-A modern developer landing page built with Flask and modern animations.
+A modern Flask web application with animations and developer-focused design.

 ## Features
 - Single page landing